mblandfo/check-html-validation/readme.md

 # Notes:
-check-html uses a **WEB SERVICE**,  validator.w3.org/nu (since this uses https://www.npmjs.com/package/html-validator) This also means that check-html will return async as a promise.
-This seems to return much better results than grunt-htmllint (no webservice) So consider that when deciding whether to add this to an automated build.
+check-html-validation uses a **WEB SERVICE**, validator.w3.org/nu (since this uses https://www.npmjs.com/package/html-validator).
+This also means that check-html will return async as a promise.
+This seems to return much better results than grunt-htmllint (which does not use a webservice).
+So consider that when deciding whether to add this to an automated build.

 # Options
-- logResults defaults to true (and prints pretty errors!)
+- **logResults** defaults to true (and prints pretty errors!)
-- suppressRegex is an array of regex. any errors or warnings that match will be suppressed
+- **suppressRegex** is an array of regex. any errors or warnings that match will be suppressed
-- dir - directory to find html files recursive
+- **dir** - directory to find html files recursive
-- files - html files to validate
+- **files** - html files to validate

 # Usage